Dspace-Fi/saf-archiver/cmd/saf-archiver/README.md

 # Usage

 ```
-$ saf-archiver input-filename.csv output-directory`
+$ saf-archiver input-filename.csv output-directory
 ```

 `saf-archiver` requires one input file, csv-datafile containing the imported information.
 You can use `prepare-csv` -program to format the input file.
 Another required parameter is output directory *that should not exist* before program is run.
-Created directory should contain a simple archive formatted package created from the inputted data, which can be zipped and imported to DSpace with `[dspace]/bin/dspace import` command.
+Created directory should contain a simple archive formatted package created from the inputted data, which can be optionally zipped and imported to DSpace with `[dspace]/bin/dspace import` command.

 # TODO